 16. Gulamo Jamo

-Gulab jamun, or gulaab jamun, is a sweet made from powdered milk that is very popular in South Asian countries.
+Gulaab Jamun is a sweet treat made from powdered milk that is very popular in South Asian countries.
 The Mozambican version of this delicate dessert is very easily found as street food or in small bakeries.
 It resembles the Brazilian “bolinhos de chuva”.

 17. Bolinhos de Sura